Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Introduction

+In the present study, we first demonstrate that slowing down of the decay of correlations between physically relevant observables occurs in PlaSim before the loss of stability of the chaotic attractor corresponding to a warm climate.
+The decay of correlations is investigated from robust sample estimates of the correlation functions using long time series and do not require information about the dynamics away from the attractor.
+Moreover, we show that this slowing down of the decay of correlations is described by the approach to the unit circle of the leading eigenvalues of coarse-grained approximations of the transfer operator $\mathcal{P}_\mu$ also constructed from time series.

+These results suggest that, while the approach of the unstable resonances to the imaginary axis at a boundary crisis cannot be expected to be generic (a counter-example being investigated in \cite{Tantet2017}, for which only the stable resonances approach the imaginary axis), it may, however, typically occur in high-dimensional systems for which the instability mechanism responsible for the crisis is already affecting the unperturbed dynamics on the attractor.
+Such a statement should be taken as a motivation for further investigations rather than as a rigorous result.

+The paper is structured as follows.
 Section 2 below briefly describes the climate model as well as the set up of different simulations for varying values of the control parameter.
-The spectral theory of transfer operators and the link to the slow decay of correlations associated with critical slowing down is described in section 3.
-This section contains also a presentation of the numerical method used to approximate the spectrum of transfer operators.
-The results are presented in section 4, where critical slowing down is shown to occur in the model as the attractor crisis is approached and to be associated with the approximated leading eigenvalues of the transfer operators getting closer to the imaginary axis.
-The results are summarised in section 5 where we explain the observed critical slowing down from the theory of boundary crisis \cite{Grebogi1983} and discuss its applications to response theory and the design of early-warning indicators of the crisis.
+The spectral theory of transfer operators and the link with slowing down of the decay of correlations as well as of the convergence of probability densities to the invariant measure is formally described in section 3.
+There, we take care to distinguish between the different role played by the stable and the unstable resonances.
+A reduction method used to extract information on the \emph{unstable resonances} of transfer operator $\mathcal{P}_\mu$ (with respect to the invariant measure $\mu$) from time series is presented in section 4.
+The results are presented in section 5, where slowing down in the decay of correlations is shown to occur in the model as the attractor crisis is approached.
+It is also shown that this slowing down of the decay of correlations is associated with the eigenvalues of the reduced transfer operators getting closer to the imaginary axis.
+The results are summarised in section 6 where we discuss why the unstable resonances are affected by this crisis, but not in general boundary crises.
+Implications to response theory and the design of early-warning indicators of the crisis are also discussed.
+A final appendix discusses the robustness of the numerical estimates of the spectrum of the reduced transition matrices.